jennaly/dictionary-api/README.md

 Front-End: HTML, CSS, JavaScript <br>
 Back-End: Node.js, Express.js

 The definition(s), image, and example sentence are fetched from the <a href="https://owlbot.info/">Owlbot Dictionary API</a> via an Express proxy API.
 Input from the user is appended to the request URL as a parameter to retrieve data that corresponds to the word.
-For every search, content on the page is updated with DOM manipulation.
-Each word search is saved to the user's browser window using Javascript's localStorage property and can be easily accessed for ease of use.
+Each word search is saved to the user's browser window using the localStorage object.
+Data retrieved from localStorage is appended to the DOM and presented as a personalized dictionary, which in turn can be used by the user to revisit words they have looked up before.

 ## Optimizations